 Quite a few years ago, I spent a holiday in Rota in the province of Andalucia in Spain.
-While the town itself was rather small, it did make for a great base.
+While the town itself was rather small and there weren't that any things to do in Rota, it did make for a great base.
 Here are tips for 10 day trips from Rota.

 10 fun day trips from Rota Spain